jsdoc/jsdoc.github.io/content/en/tags-description.md

 ## Syntax

-`@desc <some description>`
+`@description <some description>`

 ## Overview

-The @desc tag allows you to provide a general description of the symbol you are documenting.
+The @description tag allows you to provide a general description of the symbol you are documenting.
 The description may include HTML markup.
 It may also include Markdown formatting if the [Markdown plugin][markdown-plugin] is enabled.

 [markdown-plugin]: plugins-markdown.html